caovd/det-use-cases/localretro/README.md

 ## LocalRetro model porting to Determined AI
 The objectives is to train LocalRetro faster using Determined AI's distributed training and HP search features.

-LocalRetro is the Transformer-based model for Retrosynthesis Prediction with LocalRetro developed by Prof. Yousung Jung's group at KAIST.
+LocalRetro is the DNN with attention for Retrosynthesis Prediction with LocalRetro developed by Prof. Yousung Jung's group at KAIST.

 ## Original repo
 https://github.com/kaist-amsg/LocalRetro